airaria/TextPruner/README_EN.md

   * `textpruner.VocabularyPruningConfig`
   * `textpruner.TransformerPruningConfig`

-We demostrate the basic usage below.
-See the docstrings of pruners and configurations for the detailed explanation of each argument.
+We demonstrate the basic usage below.
+See the docstrings of pruners and configurations for a detailed explanation of each argument.

 ### Vocabulary Pruning